famedly/wupper/README.md

-## Widgets types
+## WrapperWidget

-* StatelessWidget
-* StatefulWidget
-* WrapperWidget : A wrapper allowing to add custom Element objects into the widget tree.
+It is possible to embed `Element` objects in the build function using `WidgetElement`.